Skip to content

 Built-in tools

-Thirty-nine tools ship in internal/agent (thirty-seven always-on plus todo_write and exit_plan_mode).
+Fifty tools ship in internal/agent (forty-seven always-on plus todo_write and the enter_plan_mode / exit_plan_mode pair).
 The model sees their JSON-schema parameters via the OpenAI tools API; the TUI renders each invocation as a bordered card with a verb-style header (see How tool calls render in the TUI).
+OpenAI-compatible provider tool calls are validated and normalized before local execution: an empty arguments payload becomes {} (so no-argument tools such as exit_plan_mode still run), while a truncated or otherwise-unparseable payload is reported as an adapter error instead of being run locally.
+Arguments are also re-sanitized when replaying history to the provider, so a malformed call recorded earlier can’t wedge every later request with a 400.
 All paths are resolved against the agent’s working directory (absolute paths are also accepted).

 In addition to the built-ins, MCP tools register dynamically when an [[mcp_servers]] block is present in ~/.yottacode/config.toml.
 They appear as mcp/<server>/<tool> and flow through the same approval modal and permission rules — see mcp.md and the MCP(...) rule shape in security-and-allow-lists.md.
 MCP tools default to approval-required unless the server explicitly hints them as read-only.